 Because male factors are a component of roughly 40-50% of all couples having difficulty getting pregnant we highly recommend that the male partner(s) are tested prior to beginning treatment.
 Doing so may take a little extra time and money in the beginning, but it could save you thousands of dollars in the long run.

-A Semen analysis looks at:
+A Semen analysis looks at a man’s:

 - Sperm count or concentration of sperm per ml of semen

 - Motility (how well the sperm move and with forward progression)

 - Morphology (the shape and appearance of the sperm)